 \subsection{Posterior-as-Prior updates}

 We consider a multi-layer perceptron with $L$ hidden neuron layers, having weight and bias parameters $\gW = \{\bm{W}^\ell, \vb^\ell\}_{\ell=0}^{L}$.
 We allow for stochastic activations $P^\ell(\vx^{\ell + 1}|\vz^\ell)$, where $\vz^\ell$ is the neuron's pre-activation vector for layer $\ell$, and $P^\ell$ is assumed to be factorized over the neurons.
-If no stochasticity is present, $P^\ell$ will just encode an element-wise activation function.
-The probability of output $y$ given an input $\vx$ is then given by:
+If no stochasticity is present, $P^\ell$ just encodes an element-wise activation function.
+The probability of output $y$ given an input $\vx$ is then given by

-In order to derive a set of message passing equation for learning the weights $\gW$, we define a graphical model within the Bayesian formalism.
-Given a training set $D=\{(\vx_n, y_n)\}_n$ and a prior distribution $q_\theta(\gW)$ in some parametric family, the posterior distribution is given by:
+where for convenience we defined $\vx^{0}=\vx$ and $\vx^{L+1}=y$.
+In a Bayesian framework, given a training set $D=\{(\vx_n, y_n)\}_n$ and a prior distribution over the weights $q_\theta(\gW)$ in some parametric family, the posterior distribution is given by

-Here $\propto$ denotes equality up to a normalization factor.
-Given the posterior, one can then compute the Bayesian prediction for a new data-point $\vx$ through the average $P(y\,|\,\vx, D,\theta) = \int d \gW\ P(y \,|\,\vx,\gW)\, P(\gW\,|\,D,\theta)$.
+Here the assignment $\propto$ denotes equality up to a normalization factor.
+Using the posterior one can compute the Bayesian prediction $P(y\,|\,\vx, D,\theta) = \int d \gW\ P(y \,|\,\vx,\gW)\, P(\gW\,|\,D,\theta)$ for a new data-point $\vx$.
 Unfortunately, the posterior is generically intractable due to the hard-to-compute normalization factor.
 On the other hand, we are mainly interested in training a distribution that covers wide minima of the loss landscape that generalize well~\citep{Baldassi2016} and in recovering pointwise estimators within these regions.
 The Bayesian modeling becomes an auxiliary tool to set the stage for the message passing algorithms seeking flat minima.
-We also want to leverage the possibility to perform mini-batch updates in order to speed-up the training.
-We therefore devise an update scheme that we call posterior-as-prior (PasP), where we evolve a distribution $q_{\theta^{t}}(\gW)$ computed as an approximate mini-batch posterior, in such a way that the outcome of the previous iteration becomes the prior in the following step.
-In the PasP scheme, $q_\theta^{t}(\gW)$ retains the memory of past observations.
-We also add an exponential factor $\rho$, typically set close to 1, tuning the forgetting rate and playing a role similar to the learning rate in SGD.
-Given a mini-batch $(\bm{X}^t,\vy^t)$ sampled from the training set at time $t$ and a scalar $\rho>0$, the PasP update reads:
+We also need a formalism that allows for mini-batch training to speed-up the computation and deal with large datasets.
+Therefore, we devise an update scheme that we call Posterior-as-Prior (PasP), where we evolve the parameters $\theta^{t}$ of a distribution $q_{\theta^{t}}(\gW)$ computed as an approximate mini-batch posterior, in such a way that the outcome of the previous iteration becomes the prior in the following step.
+In the PasP scheme, $\theta^{t}$ retains the memory of past observations.
+We also add an exponential factor $\rho$, that we typically set close to 1, tuning the forgetting rate and playing a role similar to the learning rate in SGD.
+Given a mini-batch $(\bm{X}^t,\vy^t)$ sampled from the training set at time $t$ and a scalar $\rho>0$, the PasP update reads